-- The tropic of Copricers is an imaginary line in the Southern Hemisphere - It is the opposite of the tropic of Concer. - Similar to the tropic of Cancer, it is the furthest south you can go and still have the sun directly overhead. - This happens once a year in December.
-This day is also calle the solstice.
+- The tropic of Capricorn is an imaginary line in the Southern Hemisphere. - It is the opposite of the tropic of Cancer. - Similar to the tropic of Cancer, it is the furthest south you can go and still have the sun directly overhead. - This happens once a year in December.
+This day is also called the solstice.

-List of exports of Bra.
-231

 Product

 1 Iron ore

 2 Crude Petroleum

-3 Boybeans
+3 Soybeans

-4 Riw Sugar
+4 Raw Sugar